davidji99/terraform-provider-herokux/docs/index.md

     * `shield_private_space_create_verify_timeout` - (Optional) The number of minutes to wait for a shield private space to be provisioned.
 Defaults to 20 minutes.
 Minimum required is 10 minutes.

+    * `app_container_release_verify_timeout` - (Optional) The number of minutes to wait for an app container (docker) release to be successfully deployed.
+Defaults to 20 minutes.
+Minimum required is 10 minutes.